 - Continue doing the Practice for at least 90 seconds, or however long it takes to start feeling a calming effect.

-But on the contrary, it is vitally important to recognize the impulse to take action is a reaction to stress that always makes matters worse and your day a lot less peaceful.
+It’s crucial to recognize that the impulse to take action NOW! is nothing more than a reaction to stress that will always makes matters worse and your day a lot less peaceful.

 There is nothing that won’t go better if I calm down first.
 And there is nothing that won’t go worse if I act out of my reaction.

 Waiting out your reactivity is the best investment you can make in efficient problem solving.
-But be realistic in your expectations because it will take time to implement this successfully.
+But try to be patient.
+Building this skill is a step-by-step process that takes time to establish.

-Know that every single time you use these simple awareness tools, you’re breaking the cycle of unchecked stress.
-And this is what will ensure you pave the way to a more peaceful day.
+Know that every single time you use these simple awareness tools, you break the cycle of unchecked stress.
+And this is what paves the way to a more peaceful day.